Low degree Lorentz invariant polynomials as potential entanglement invariants for multiple Dirac spinors: Discussion and Conclusions

 In Ref. \cite{spinorent} it was descried how the absolute values of Lorentz invariant polynomials for two Dirac spinors can be extended to functions on the set of states that are incoherent mixtures, i.e., mixed states, through convex roof extensions \cite{lima,wakker,uhlmannn}.
 Convex roof extensions can be made also for the case of the polynomials constructed for multiple Dirac spinors in this work.
 Therefore such convex roof extensions can provide a partial characterization of the different types of multi-spinor entanglement of incoherent mixtures.
 These convex roof extensions are by definition identically zero for all incoherent mixtures of product states, i.e., for all separable states.

 The polynomial Lorentz invariants in this work were constructed to describe multi-spinor entanglement for the case of Dirac particles with definite momenta but it is an open question whether similar constructions can be made for the case without definite momenta.
-Another open question is the description multi-spinor entanglement properties that can be quantified by entanglement measures \cite{entmes}, i.e., multi-spinor entanglement properties that satisfy a condition of non-increase on average under any local operations assisted by classical communication \cite{vidal}.
+Another open question is the description of entanglement in a scenario that allows for communication between the labs holding the particles.
+In such a scenario one can consider multi-spinor entanglement properties that can be quantified by entanglement measures \cite{entmes}, i.e., multi-spinor entanglement properties that satisfy a condition of non-increase on average under any local operations assisted by classical communication \cite{vidal}.
+More broadly one may consider if there are other conceptualizations of spinor entanglement properties that give a description that is complementary to the one given here.